-The use of copy-paste commands in the packages-dedicated folder is not supported.
+The use of copy-paste commands in the packages-dedicated folder is not supported for composite repositories.

 Activity packs are stored in the host feed even if you configured your libraries to be segregated at the tenant level.
 Learn more about libraries feeds.

 - If the Robot is not connected to Orchestrator, nor does it find the required activities in the local feed, a MyGet feed,